apache/cordova-docs/www/docs/en/6.x/guide/hybrid/plugins/index.md

 are building against old platforms and plugins.

-To specify Cordova-related dependencies for a plugin, alter the `engines` element in `package.json` to include a `cordovaDependencies` object using the following
+To specify Cordova-related dependencies for a plugin, alter the `engines` element in `package.json` to include a `cordovaDependencies` object with the following
 structure:

 ```javascript